tx-21/MPhil-thesis/Thesis/outline-summary.md

 # Listing the key targets in each chapter
 ## Chap 1 Introduction
 ## Chap 2 Literature Review
+>five components
-* [ ] Water reclamation in wastewater treatment plant.
+### Water reclamation in wastewater treatment plant.
 * To talk about what has been done for recovering water from wastewater.
+* Feed-back control
+* chlorination
-* [ ] Water quality forecasting in wastewater treatment plant.
+### Water quality forecasting in wastewater treatment plant.

-2.1 Water quality forecasting in wastewater treatment plant 2.1.1 Tools and technologies for parameter forecasting in wastewater treatment plant 2.2 Machine learning models for water quality forecasting 2.1.1 Introduction to time-series data
-2.1.1 Machine learning models and comparison
-2.1.2 Review of existing cases of applying machine learning for water quality forecasting 2.3 Techniques for improving model forecasting performance 2.3.1 Data pre-processing with smoothing and outlier removal 2.3.1 Implementation of weight regularization to avoid model overfittings 2.3.2 Other regularization methods to avoid model overfittings
+> how machine leraning is used in this water/wastewater treatment industry
+### Introduction to machine learning algorithms
+> comparison to traditional and to explain what are machine learning
+### Baseline model performance
+### Data preprocessing and feature engineering

 ## Chap 3 Materials and Methods
 1. Data collection